huangnit1024-crypto/Huang-Niting-IT-Product-Manager-assessment-answer/README.md

 Process in details:
 •	Customer browses Product List and selects an item.
 •	Customer enters Product Detail Page and adds the item to the Shopping Cart.
-•	Customer clicks Submit Order, creating an order record in the database.
+•	Customer clicks Submit Order, creating an order record.
 •	Customer proceeds to Payment and enters payment information.
 •	System receives a "Success" signal from the payment gateway.
 •	Order status updates to Paid; inventory is officially deducted.